 Safari has also been overhauled to reduce fingerprinting and tracking on the web.
 Now, the Mac will make it difficult for websites to identify you by using standard fonts, making all Macs look the same.

 A revamped MacOS App Store

-Apple also introduced a redesigned App Store for the Mac.
-The Mac App Store now borrows from the iOS App Store, with a new Discover tab to surface new apps.
-Apple also announced that Microsoft will bring Office 365 to the Mac App Store and Adobe will make Lightroom CC available for download as well.
+Lastly, Mojave includes a redesigned App Store for the Mac.
+The Mac App Store now borrows from the iOS App Store with a new Discover tab to surface new apps and a fresh look.
+Office 365 is now available in the Mac App Store, as well as Adobe Lightroom CC.

 Though Apple has no plans to merge MacOS and iOS together, iOS apps will be coming to the Mac in a new way.
 Developers will have access to the new SDK to port their iOS apps to the Mac in 2019, and Apple will make it easy to make iOS apps feel natural on the Mac with keyboard and mouse inputs, windows that can be resized, scrolling, and support for various display sizes.

 The first of these were made in-house: News, Stocks, Voice Memos, and Home.
 These apps have been ported from iOS over to MacOS as an example of how to utilize the updated APIs.
 These are welcome additions to the Mac App Store, which has been notably neglected over the years.